WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 For all WordPress related configuration files like `wpsc.conf` or `wpfc-php7.conf`, new configurations files are just named `wpsc-php72.conf` or `wpfc-php72.conf`.

-There are some exceptions, list here :
+There are some exceptions, list here:

 | **Previous configuration** | **New configuration**    |
 | -------------------------- | ------------------------ |